Democratic Kampuchea: Background and establishment

 In 1970, Prime Minister Lon Nol and the National Assembly deposed Prince Norodom Sihanouk as the head of state.
 Sihanouk, opposing the new government, entered into an alliance with the Khmer Rouge, led by Pol Pot, against them.
 Taking advantage of the North Vietnamese occupation of eastern Cambodia, massive United States carpet bombing ranging across the country, and Sihanouk's reputation, the Khmer Rouge were able to present themselves as a peace-oriented party in a coalition that represented the majority of the people.
 Thus, with large popular support in the countryside, the capital Phnom Penh finally fell on 17 April 1975 to the Khmer Rouge.

 Thus, prior to the Khmer Rouge's takeover of Phnom Penh in 1975 and the start of Year Zero, Cambodia had already been involved in the Third Indochina War.
-Tensions between Cambodia and Vietnam were growing due to differences in communist ideology and the incursion of Vietnamese military presence within Cambodian borders.
+Tensions between Cambodia and Vietnam were growing due to differences in communist ideology and the incursion of the Vietnamese military presence within Cambodian borders.
 The context of war destabilised the country and displaced Cambodians while making available to the Khmer Rouge the weapons of war.
 The Khmer Rouge leveraged on the devastation caused by the war to recruit members and used this past violence to justify the similarly, if not more, violent and radical policies of the regime.

-The birth of Democratic Kampuchea and its propensity for violence must be understood against this backdrop of war that likely played a contributing factor in hardening the population against such violence and simultaneously increasing their tolerance and hunger for it.
+The birth of Democratic Kampuchea and its propensity for violence must be understood against this backdrop of war, which likely played a contributing factor in hardening the population against such violence and simultaneously increasing their tolerance and hunger for it.
 Early explanations for the Khmer Rouge brutality suggest that the Khmer Rouge had been radicalised during the war years and later turned this radical understanding of society and violence onto their countrymen.
 This backdrop of violence and brutality arguably also affected everyday Cambodians, priming them for the violence that they themselves perpetrated under the Khmer Rouge regime.

 Phnom Penh fell on 17 April 1975.
-Sihanouk was given the symbolic position of head of state for the new government of Democratic Kampuchea and, in September 1975, returned to Phnom Penh from exile in Beijing, China.
+Sihanouk was bestowed the symbolic position of head of state of the new government of Democratic Kampuchea and, in September 1975, returned to Phnom Penh from exile in Beijing, China.
 After a trip abroad, during which he visited several communist countries and recommended the recognition of Democratic Kampuchea, Sihanouk returned again to Cambodia at the end of 1975.
 A year after the Khmer Rouge takeover, Sihanouk resigned in mid-April 1976 (made retroactive to 2 April 1976) and was placed under house arrest, where he remained until 1979, and the Khmer Rouge remained in sole control.